(Flyers Self-Loading Carbine)

-After shooting a few rounds, I’m thinking that the locking screw could prevent the rifle from accidentally being released from the semi-auto mode.
-This could be catastrophic when you are a couple of thousand feet in the air shooting at an approaching fighter and you only have a single shot rifle.
+After shooting a few rounds, I’m thinking that the locking screw would prevent the rifle from accidentally being released from the semi-auto mode into manual mode.
+This could be catastrophic when you are a couple of thousand feet in the air shooting it out with a fighter and you revert to only having a bolt action rifle.

 7. Receiver End cap, Retaining Screw

 The END CAP was modified with a retaining screw to prevent a worn cap from falling off.
 An original model 1908 is on the left and the modified FSK15 on the right.

 Specification Sheet for the Model 1915 or FSK15

 Country of Design: Mexico

 - Caliber: 7x57mm Mauser